-Barça Women
+Barça women's

 Clara Serrajordi: "My friends go out partying and take less care of themselves, but I have chosen this life"

-Barça player
+Barcelona player

 BarcelonaClara Serrajordi (Llinars del Vallès, 2007) enters the Johan Cruyff stadium with a new hairstyle.
-“If we won the Champions League, I had to get braids”.
-Barça became European champions in Oslo and the Catalan midfielder was a starter in the final against Olympique de Lyon at just 18 years old.
-With the same smile as when she debuted a year ago on this same stage, Serrajordi attends to ARA relaxed after a week full of emotions – celebration of the fourth Women's Champions League and the farewell of Alexia Putellas – and confesses another passion: chess.
-“I used to compete in championships when I was little”.
+“If we had won the Champions League, I would have to get braids”.
+Barça became European champions in Oslo and the Catalan midfielder was a starter in the final against Olympique Lyonnais at just 18 years old.
+With the same smile as when she debuted a year ago on this very stage, Serrajordi attends to ARA relaxed after a week full of emotions –celebration of the fourth Women's Champions League and the farewell of Alexia Putellas– and confesses another passion: chess.
+“When I was little, I used to compete in championships.”

 How has this week been after winning the Champions League?